vanvalenlab/kiosk-imageJ-plugin/README.md

 ![image](resources/step_2_screenshot.png)

-3. Update custom options (especially the DeepCell Kiosk Host to your own Kiosk IP address).
+3. If you're running one of our pretrained models, please make sure the settings all match the screenshot below.
+If you're running your own Kiosk, make sure to update the IP address for your custom instance.

 ![image](resources/step_3_screenshot.png)

 4. Select which model you wish to run ("multiplex" is default).
 Please see our [documentation](link once master is merged in) for data requirements for the different model types.